ARS 13-1104 is the Arizona statute that defines the crime of second-degree murder. People commit this offense when they

-- knowing that the person’s conduct will cause death or serious physical injury, the person causes the death of another person or an unborn child, OR
+2. Knowing that the person’s conduct will cause death or serious physical injury, the person causes the death of another person, including an unborn child or, as a result of knowingly causing the death of another person, causes the death of an unborn child; or

 - Shooting a person in the chest with the intent to kill him.

 - Driving a car over 100 mph down a neighborhood street and hitting a pedestrian and killing that person.

 - Knowingly stabbing a pregnant woman and killing both the woman and her unborn child.

 Criminal defense lawyers use several legal strategies to help clients contest a second-degree murder charge.
 Some of these include showing that:

 - the accused did not intentionally cause a death,

 - law enforcement violated one of the defendant’s constitutional rights.